tacf/k8s-pingdom-operator/README.md

 K8s Pingdom Operator is a simple kubernates controller (based on the [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/#operators-in-kubernetes)).
 It allows you to manage your _Pingdom_ service checks through the usage of [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

+Since this was my first experince with K8s extensions (and Golang for production like purposes) this code is highly inspired by the [sample controller](https://github.com/kubernetes/sample-controller) from K8S oficial repo.

 ## Setup

 Installing dependencies

 ```golang
 go get -u
 ```

-you may need to add `GO111MODULES=on`as a prefix for the command above.
+you may need to add `GO111MODULES=on` as a prefix for the command above, or simply export the variable.

 ## Building